vatpac-technology/sops/docs/aerodromes/classc/Oakey.md

 ## Coordination
 ### OK TCU
-[Next](../../controller-skills/coordination.md#next) coordination is required from OK ADC to OK TCU for all aircraft not remaining in the circuit.
+[Next](../../controller-skills/coordination.md#next) coordination is required from OK ADC to OK TCU for all aircraft.

 The Standard Assignable level from **OK ADC** to **OK TCU** is: